 Some of the most memorable moments in a Girl Scout's life happen while taking trips.
-Travel offers a wealth of opportunities for girls to develop leadership, confidence, and practical life skills.
-The following information can help you and girls prepare for local, regional, or international travel.
+Travel offers a wealth of opportunities for Girl Scouts to develop leadership, confidence, and practical life skills.
+The following information can help you and Girl Scouts prepare for local, regional, or international travel.

-Girl Scouts is a great place for girls to learn how to plan and take exciting trips, because travel is built on a progression of activities-one activity leads to the next.
+Girl Scouts is a great place to learn how to plan and take exciting trips, because travel is built on a progression of activities-one activity leads to the next.
 Daisies can begin with a discovery walk.
-As girls grow in their travel skills and can better manage the planning process, they progress to longer trips-even international ones!
+As Girl Scouts grow in their travel skills and can better manage the planning process, they progress to longer trips-even international ones!

-For Daisies, this could mean a day trip to an arboretum as part of the Journey they are working on.
-For Seniors or Ambassadors, it might mean whitewater rafting in Costa Rica or exploring the Our Chalet World Center in Switzerland.
-Please see the Girl Scout Guide to U.S. Travel.
+For Daisies, this could mean a day trip to an arboretum to complete a badge requirement.
+For Seniors or Ambassadors, it might mean a college visit trip to the other side of the country, whitewater rafting in Costa Rica, or exploring the Our Chalet World Centre in Switzerland.

-Although many troops decide to travel together, Girl Scouts might join a trip with other girls from around their council or form a new troop with other girls who like to travel.
-Girl Scouts of the USA offers individual Girl Scout Cadettes, Seniors, and Ambassadors the chance to travel independently and meet other Girl Scouts from across the country through the Destinations program.
+Although many troops decide to travel together, Girl Scouts might join a trip with other Girl Scouts from around their council or form a new troop just to travel.
+Girl Scouts of the USA offers individual Cadette, Senior, and Ambassador Girl Scouts the chance to travel independently and meet other Girl Scouts from across the country through the Destinations program.